 With more than 100 covered bridges located throughout the state, Vermont has the densest concentration of covered bridges in America.
 These historic structures date back to the 1800s and were originally built to protect the bridge from the elements.
 Today, Vermont covered bridges are among the state’s most popular attractions and are wonderful places to visit and photograph.
 The next time you visit the Green Mountains, check out a covered bridge map and enjoy a scenic driving tour of these iconic landmarks.
-Here are a few of our favorites.
+Here are a few of our favorite covered bridges in Vermont:

-Your Guide to the Best Vermont Covered Bridges
+Your Guide to the Best Covered Bridges in Vermont

 1. The Kissing Bridge